Mel-frequency cepstrum: MFCC for speaker recognition

+Inversion

+An MFCC can be approximately inverted to audio in four steps: (a1) inverse DCT to obtain a mel log-power [dB] spectrogram, (a2) mapping to power to obtain a mel power spectrogram, (b1) rescaling to obtain short-time Fourier transform magnitudes, and finally (b2) phase reconstruction and audio synthesis using Griffin-Lim.
+Each step corresponds to one step in MFCC calculation.

 Noise sensitivity

 MFCC values are not very robust in the presence of additive noise, and so it is common to normalise their values in speech recognition systems to lessen the influence of noise.
 Some researchers propose modifications to the basic MFCC algorithm to improve robustness, such as by raising the log-mel-amplitudes to a suitable power (around 2 or 3) before taking the discrete cosine transform (DCT), which reduces the influence of low-energy components.

 History

 Paul Mermelstein is typically credited with the development of the MFC.
 Mermelstein credits Bridle and Brown for the idea:

 Bridle and Brown used a set of 19 weighted spectrum-shape coefficients given by the cosine transform of the outputs of a set of nonuniformly spaced bandpass filters.
 The filter spacing is chosen to be logarithmic above 1 kHz and the filter bandwidths are increased there as well.
 We will, therefore, call these the mel-based cepstral parameters.

 Sometimes both early originators are cited.

 Many authors, including Davis and Mermelstein, have commented that the spectral basis functions of the cosine transform in the MFC are very similar to the principal components of the log spectra, which were applied to speech representation and recognition much earlier by Pols and his colleagues.